Wave Hill: A Hidden Gem in NYC

 Tickets are $10 for adults, $6 for students and seniors aged 65 and older, and $4 for children aged 6 and older (children under the age of 6 are free.)
 Admission is free for everyone on Thursdays.

-Sometimes special events can affect opening hours and admission, so double check before you go.
+Sometimes special events can affect opening hours and admission, so double-check before you go.

 For visitors with mobility challenges, there are Mobility Assistance Vehicles (golf-carts) on the property, and the staff can take you around most of the grounds so you don’t have to walk as much.

-How to Get There
+How to Get There: My Top Tips

 If you’re coming from Manhattan, I recommend taking the bus.
 Both the BxM1 and BxM2 buses run from Manhattan and stop very close to Wave Hill.
 The exact stop you’ll get off at is 252nd Street and Henry Hudson Parkway, and from there it’s about an eight-minute walk to the entrance.